karthi281104/synergiq_llm/README.md

 - `results/summary.md` (table you can paste into a paper)

 ### Tentative results (included)
-See `results/TENTATIVE_RESULTS.md` for the current tentative table and the exact commands to reproduce.
+See `results/RESULTS.md` for the current results summary and the exact commands to reproduce.

 ### Baselines included
 - `llm_only`: no retrieval